AgentHub

 These answers stay visible on-page so the comparison can serve both direct readers and search-driven visitors.

 Gemini is the more natural fit when Gmail, Docs, Meet, Search, and NotebookLM already define the workday.
-ChatGPT becomes easier to justify when the buyer wants a separate but broader AI workspace instead of staying inside Google surfaces.
+ChatGPT becomes easier to defend when the buyer wants a separate general AI workspace instead of staying inside Google surfaces.

 Keep comparing